-10.06 Performance Appraisal
+10.6 Performance Appraisal

 Where a formal appraisal of an employee's performance is carried out, the employee shall be given five (5) working days after receipt of the appraisal to read and review the appraisal.
 Provision shall be made on the appraisal form for an employee to sign it.
-The form shall provide for the employee's signature in two places; one indicating that the employee has read and accepts the appraisal, and the other indicating that the employee has read and disagrees with the appraisal.
+The form shall provide for the employee's signature in two (2) places; one indicating that the employee has read and accepts the appraisal, and the other indicating that the employee has read and disagrees with the appraisal.
 The employee shall sign in one of the places provided.
 No employee may initiate a grievance regarding the contents of an appraisal unless the signature indicates disagreement with the appraisal.
 An employee shall, upon request, receive a copy of this appraisal at the time of signing.
 A performance appraisal shall not be changed after an employee has signed it without the knowledge of the employee, and any such changes shall be subject to the grievance procedures of the Agreement.

-10.07 Personnel File
+10.7 Personnel File

-- a) An employee shall be permitted to review his/her personnel file in the presence of the Director of Human Resources or his/her designate, upon written request, with two (2) working days notice. - b) In order to facilitate the investigation of a grievance or appeal, an employee shall be entitled upon reasonable notice to review his/her personnel file.
+(a) An employee shall be permitted to review his/her personnel file in the presence of the Director of Human Resources or his/her designate, upon written request, with two (2) working days' notice.

+- (b) In order to facilitate the investigation of a grievance or appeal, an employee shall be entitled upon reasonable notice to review his/her personnel file.
 The employee may authorize, in writing, the President of the Union or his/her designate to review the file on his/her behalf.
-The Union shall give reasonable written notice of its intention to review the file in question. - c) Such files shall include both paper and electronic files where applicable.
+The Union shall give reasonable written notice of its intention to review the file in question. - (c) Such files shall include both paper and electronic files where applicable.

-10.08 Right to Have Steward Present
+10.8 Right to Have Steward Present

-- a) An employee shall have the right to have his/her steward present at any discussion with supervisory personnel which the employee believes might be the basis of disciplinary action.
+- (a) An employee shall have the right to have his/her steward present at any discussion with supervisory personnel which the employee believes might be the basis of disciplinary action.
 Where a supervisor intends to interview an employee for disciplinary purposes the supervisor shall make every effort to notify the employee in advance of the purpose of the interview in order that the employee may contact his/her steward, providing that this does not result in an undue delay of the appropriate action being taken.
-Where an interview with a supervisor develops into a disciplinary action without advance notice, the employee has the right to terminate the interview until a shop steward is present. - b) A steward shall have the right to consult with a staff representative of the Union to have a local Union representative present at any discussion with supervisory personnel which the steward believes might be the basis of disciplinary action against the steward providing that this does not result in an undue delay of the appropriate action being taken.
+Where an interview with a supervisor develops into a disciplinary action without advance notice, the employee has the right to terminate the interview until a shop steward is present. - (b) A steward shall have the right to consult with a staff representative of the Union to have a local union representative present at any discussion with supervisory personnel which the steward believes might be the basis of disciplinary action against the steward providing that this does not result in an undue delay of the appropriate action being taken.

-10.09 Probation
+10.9 Probation

-- a) The probation period for regular full-time employees shall be the first nine (9) calendar months of employment. - b) The probation period for regular part-time employees with an appointment of fifty percent (50%) or greater workload shall be the first nine (9) calendar months of employment.

-c) The probation period for regular part-time employees with an appointment of less than fifty percent (50%) shall be the first eighteen (18) calendar months of employment.
+- (a) The probation period for regular employees with an appointment of fifty percent (50%) or greater workload shall be the first nine (9) calendar months of employment. - (b) The probation period for regular part-time employees with an appointment of less than fifty percent (50%) shall be the first eighteen (18) calendar months of employment